 How it works

-Plenity is a capsule taken with water before lunch and dinner.
+Plenity, made from naturally derived building blocks, is three capsules taken with 16 ounces (2 cups) of water before lunch and dinner.
 Plenity absorbs the water you drank and mixes with the food you eat.
 This makes you feel full and helps you eat less.
 With continued use, you’ll feel fuller throughout the day.

 Take 3 capsules